mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 * All indexes specific to PostgreSQL will be converted into normal indexes in MariaDB.

-* User-defined or composite data types are not converted into any MariaDB types.
-The correct type in MariaDB must be selected manually.

 ## ETL Limitations with Generic ODBC Targets

 It is the responsibility of the end-user to correctly configure the ODBC